Let’s Try to Prevent Bloating

 How can you fix bloating?

 Note that bloating is common in beginners because of the sudden upgrade in physical activity.
-People who increase the intensity of their workouts may experience some mild bloating afterwards as well.
+People who increase the intensity of their workouts may experience some mild bloating afterward as well.
 To treat discomfort caused by bloating, try the following techniques:

 - Walk home from the gym: This will relax your body a bit and enhance digestive function

 - Have some ginger: Adding ginger to your tea is a great way to prevent and treat bloating.
-Some research shows that ginger contains phytonutrients that treat digestive problems such as bloating, nausea and tummy aches
+Some research shows that ginger contains phytonutrients that treat digestive problems such as bloating, nausea, and tummy aches

 - Drink plenty of water: Water regulates sodium levels in the body and thereby, reduces fluid retention.
 Additionally, water also enhances bowel movements and prevents common digestive ailments

 - Avoid bloat-foods: Some people are lactose intolerant so having milk can prove to be counterproductive.
 You can have Greek yogurt for your protein and calcium because the straining process removes most of the lactose.
 Other foods you must avoid include salty snacks and fizzy drinks.
 Salt causes water retention in the abdominal region and causes bloat and carbonated drinks are full of gas so drinking gas will cause gas, right?
 Avoid chewing gum as well because you actually swallow air and cause bloating.
-Consume bloat-friendly foods instead, such as watermelon, citrus, lentils, fish and turkey.
+Consume bloat-friendly foods instead, such as watermelon, citrus, lentils, fish, and turkey.

-At the end of the day, you can perform a hundred crunches and follow a well-balanced diet, but making a just a few exercise mistakes can cause bloating.
+At the end of the day, you can perform a hundred crunches and follow a well-balanced diet, but making just a few exercise mistakes can cause bloating.